Aerobatics!

 We find NC926Y landing at Tucson on June 2, 1931, flown by Macready.
 He was carrying four unidentified passengers southbound from Phoenix, AZ to Douglas, AZ.
 There is nothing in the NASM record or the Register that suggests the purpose of the flight.

 Shell sold the airplane during 1935 to the American-Lithuanian Trans-Atlantic Flight Association, Chicago, IL.
 It was planned to use the airplane for a non-stop flight from New York to Kaunas, Lithuania.
-A previous attempt was made in July 1933 using a Bellanca CH Special NR688E (not signed in our Register).
+A previous attempt was made in July 1933 using a Bellanca CH Special NR688E (not signed in our Registers).
 That aircraft was named “Lituanica”.
 The Atlantic was safely traversed, but the airplane crashed in Germany and both pilots were killed.

 NR926Y "Lituanica II"